OpenBMB/MiniCPM-V/finetune/readme.md

 #### Multiple Images Example
 For inputs containing multiple images, utilize a dictionary where each key represents a unique placeholder (e.g., **\<image_00\>**, **\<image_01\**) with the corresponding image path as its value.
 These placeholders can then be used within the conversation to seamlessly insert images at specific positions.

 Additionally, to optimize resource management, especially when dealing with large batches of images during training or inference, consider reducing `max_slice_nums`.
-For example, when an image has a maximum resolution of 1344x1344, setting `slice=9` will occupy approximately 640 tokens, while `slice=2` will occupy around 192 tokens.
+For example, in version 2.6, a single image is represented by 64 tokens.
+When `slice=9`, an image with a maximum resolution of 1344x1344 will consume nearly 64*(9+1) tokens.
+To minimize the number of tokens used per image, you can set `slice=1`, resulting in a single image being represented by 64 tokens.

 If the total token count exceeds `max_length`, truncation will be applied.

-If you are performing multi-image supervised fine-tuning (SFT), it's recommended to set `MODEL_MAX_LENGTH=4096` in your script for better performance.
+For multi-image supervised fine-tuning (SFT), it's recommended to set `MODEL_MAX_LENGTH=4096` in your script for better performance.

 <details>